The San Onofre Plant & Decommissioning

 - Doug Bauder, vice president of Decommissioning and chief nuclear officer, is responsible for overseeing all aspects of the decommissioning of the San Onofre Nuclear Generating Station.
 See bio

 - Tom Palmisano, vice president of external engagement, is the primary spoksesperson for decommissioning activities and manages outreach to state and federal regulatory agencies, as well as key stakeholders.
 See bio

 - Manuel Camargo works on strategic planning and is SCE's liaison with the Community Engagement Panel.

 - Liese Mosher is our communications and community outreach manager.

-- Maureen Brown is our public information officer.
+- John Dobken manages media relations and is our public information officer.

 - Lou Bosch is our shutdown plant manager.

 - Kelli Gallion is our emergency planning manager.

 3 Key Facts About the San Onofre Plant

 FACT #1: Units 2 and 3 of the San Onofre nuclear plant, located near San Clemente, Calif., were capable of generating 2,200 megawatts of electricity, enough power to serve 1.4 million average homes at any point in time.